-Syphilis may be passed on from a man or woman to another through direct contact to a syphilis sore.
+Syphilis may be passed on from a man or woman to another through direct contact with a syphilis sore.
 Sores crop up frequently on the external genitals or anal spot.
 The health issue could even be passed on from mom to her baby while being pregnant, an illness called congenital Syphilis.

 Numerous sexually active individuals can be plagued by syphilis, despite the fact that there is a better chance amongst the younger age group, mostly those between fifteen and thirty years old.
 It is more common in metropolises as compared to countryside regions.
 Syphilis could be worrying if it is not dealt with.
 It can cause harmful ailments and elevates a person's risk for HIV, which frequently lead to AIDS.

-You can come to be affected by getting into contact with ulcer or spirochetes-rich chancre.
+You can come to be affected by getting into contact with an ulcer or spirochetes-rich chancre.
 Even the use of condoms may not be in the position to escape from infection if the chancre is external to the female's vagina, or is located in the male's scrotum.
 In the event that the ulcer is found in the mouth, even an unsuspecting kiss is suitable for one to get afflicted.
-This chancre will gradually disappear after three to six weeks, but could reappear at a later time as secondary syphilis if plan for treatment was not procured or supplied.
+This chancre will gradually disappear after three to six weeks but could reappear at a later time as secondary syphilis if the plan for treatment was not procured or supplied.

 Despite the fact that a primary infection could heal independently in most cases, specifically in females, but approximately a quarter of such cases will begin the second stage of syphilis.
 This often happens after 2 to 3 weeks or after thirty days and can last as long as six weeks.
 As a result of the systemic layout of the secondary stage of syphilis, it can strike more internal organs.
 Usual signs and symptoms of this second stage comprised of skin rashes on the palms of the hands and the soles of the feet.
 They are hardly ever itchy, and occasionally they are even unclear.